-For the Marine Installation and Inspection CGU, the determination of recoverable amount, being the higher of fair value less costs to sell and value-in-use, requires judgement on the part of management in both identifying and then valuing the Marine Installation and Inspection CGU.
+For the Marine Installation and Inspection CGU, the determination of recoverable amount, being the higher of fair value less costs of disposal and value-inuse, requires judgement on the part of management in both identifying and then valuing the Marine Installation and Inspection CGU.
 Recoverable amounts are based on management's view of variables such as budgeted future revenue, budgeted future cost of fire-fighting equipment and operating expenditure.